 Main Street Electrical Parade

 This classic parade has been one of Disney’s most beloved parades since its debut in 1972.
 But it has been calling Florida home for the past several years.
-It recently returned home to Anaheim for a limited run before its retirement on June 18, 2017.
+It recently returned home to Anaheim for a limited run – which was recently extended through August 20, 2017 by popular demand.
 The locals can’t get enough of the nostalgia so crowds have been impressive.
 Prepare yourself if you want to get in a viewing before it’s gone.
 Disneyland recently began preventing guests from camping out for hours in advance of the parade so plan accordingly as well.

 Red Rose Taverne